 It is a tax-favored benefit that allows you to set aside pre-tax money from your paychecks to pay for a variety of eligible expenses.
+Annuitants are not eligible to enroll.

 There are three types of FSAs offered by FSAFEDS.
 Each type has a minimum annual election of \$250 and a maximum election of \$5,000.